JBostroem96/indieProject/ProjectPlan.md

 1. First cut at database design [completed]
 2. Create the dev version of the database - at least the User table [completed]
 3. Create User entity [completed]
-4. Create a class to perform CRUD on user - UserDao
+4. Create a class to perform CRUD on user - UserDao (preferably GenericDao) [complete]
 5. Create the config files for the DB connection info (dev and test) [completed]
-6. Create a test version of the database for unit testing
+6. Create a test version of the database for unit testing [complete]
 7. Create unit tests for the UserDao [completed]
 8. Create a class for the DB connection business [completed]
 9. Create JSP for finding races